 August 22-24, 2014 at the Wisconsin Union Theater

-Four Seasons Theatre returns to the Wisconsin Union Theater after two full years of building renovation.
+Four Seasons Theatre returns to the Wisconsin Union Theater for our 10th summer show and our 33rd production.
 The Union Theater opened in 1939 with Alfred Lunt and Lynn Fontanne’s touring Broadway production of The Taming of the Shrew.
 How better to kick off the Union Theater’s 75th season than with the musical version of this classic story - Cole Porter’s Kiss Me, Kate!

 See the cast list and learn more.

 Support Four Seasons Theatre

 Please consider taking a moment to show your support for Four Seasons Theatre.